Britain's FTSE gains, Land Securities up after dividend hike

 By Atul Prakash and Alistair Smout

-LONDON, May 19 (Reuters) - Britain’s top share index rose on Tuesday, led by Land Securities which raised its dividend payout and helped offset a drop in heavily weighted miners and telecoms firm Vodafone.
+LONDON, May 19 (Reuters) - Britain’s top share index rose on Tuesday, with Land Securities leading the market higher after raising its dividend payout, despite a drop in heavily weighted miners and telecoms firm Vodafone.

 “Land Securities numbers were good and highlight that the office space market will continue to improve with a further pickup in the economy.
 The company will benefit from a rise in the rental demand,” Securequity trader Jawaid Afsar said.

-Bottler Coca Cola HBC was the top riser, gaining 4.3 percent after Barclays lifted its target price to 1220 pence from 1175 pence following above expectation earnings reported last week.
+Bottler Coca Cola HBC was the top riser, gaining 3.9 percent after Barclays lifted its target price on the stock to 1220 pence from 1175 pence following above expectation earnings reported last week.

 BHP Billiton dropped 3.9 percent after J.P.
 Morgan cut its target price for the stock to 1,425 pence from 1,600 pence.

-The FTSE 100 performed less strongly than continental European indexes, with analysts attributing much of its underperformance to its heavy weighting in mining stocks.
+The FTSE 100 underperformed strong gains for continental European indexes, with analysts attributing much of that underperformance to the index’s heavy weighting in mining stocks.

-The materials sector, including miners, trimmed over 11 points off the FTSE 100.
+The materials sector, including miners, trimmed nearly 10 points off the FTSE 100.

 “The pressure is still on the mining sector... and UK shares look comparatively less attractive than other places.”

-Among top individual decliners, Vodafone fell 3.2 percent as some traders said the mobile network operator’s guidance had been slightly below expectations, even though Vodafone returned to quarterly sales growth.
+Among top individual decliners, Vodafone fell 3.2 percent as some traders said that the mobile network operator’s guidance had been slightly below forecasts, even though Vodafone returned to quarterly sales growth.

 “Vodafone ... delivered a more cautious outlook than expected as it presses ahead with network investment to increase both speed and coverage and reduce customer churn,” Mike van Dulken, head of research at Accendo Markets, said.

 “It would appear that the prospect of further network investment being required to offset squeezed consumers is weighing on expectations.”
-(Editing by Alison Williams/Ruth Pitchford)
+(Editing by Alison Williams)